mSvcBench/muBench/Docs/Manual.md

 {
    "WorkModelParameters":{
       "f0":{
+         "type": "function",
+         "value": {
-         "function": "compute_pi",
+            "name": "compute_pi",
             "recipient": "service",
-         "probability":1,
+            "probability":0,
+            "parameters": {
                "mean_bandwidth":10,
                "range_complexity":[50, 100]
             },
+            "workers":4,
+            "threads":16
+         }
+      },
       "f1": {
+         "type":"function",
+         "value":{
-         "function": "colosseum",
+            "name": "colosseum",
             "recipient": "service",
-         "probability": 0.0
+            "probability": 0.0,
+            "parameters":{},
+            "workers":4,
+            "threads":16
+         }
       },
       "f2": {
-         "function": "compute_pi",
+         "type":"function",
+         "value": {
+            "name": "loader",
             "recipient": "database",
             "probability":1,
-         "mean_bandwidth":1,
-         "range_complexity":[1, 10]
+            "parameters": {
+               "cpu_stress": {"run":false,"range_complexity": [100, 100], "thread_pool_size": 1, "trials": 1},
+               "memory_stress":{"run":false, "mean_memory_size": 10000, "mean_memory_io": 1000},
+               "disk_stress":{"run":true,"tmp_file_name":  "mubtestfile.txt", "disk_write_block_count": 1000, "disk_write_block_size": 1024},
+               "mean_bandwidth": 11
             },
-      "request_method": "rest",
+            "workers":4,
+            "threads":16
+         }
+      },
+      "f3": {
+         "type":"function",
+         "value": {
+            "name": "loader",
+            "recipient": "service",
+            "probability":1,
+            "parameters": {
+               "cpu_stress": {"run":true,"range_complexity": [1000, 1000], "thread_pool_size": 1, "trials": 1},
+               "memory_stress":{"run":true, "mean_memory_size": 10000, "mean_memory_io": 1000},
+               "disk_stress":{"run":false,"tmp_file_name":  "mubtestfile.txt", "disk_write_block_count": 1000, "disk_write_block_size": 1024},
+               "mean_bandwidth": 11
+            },
+            "workers":4,
+            "threads":16
+         }
+      },
+      "request_method":{
+         "type": "metadata",
+         "value":"rest"
+      },
-      "databases_prefix": "sdb",
+      "databases_prefix": {
+         "type":"metadata",
+         "value": "sdb"
+      },
       "override": {
+         "type": "metadata",
+         "value": {
             "sdb1": {"sidecar": "mongo:4.4.9"},
             "s0": {"function_id": "f1"}
          }
       },
-   "ServiceMeshFilePath": "SimulationWorkspace/servicemesh.json",
+      "ServiceMeshFilePath": {
+         "type": "metadata",
+         "value":"SimulationWorkspace/servicemesh.json"
+      },
-   "OutputPath": "SimulationWorkspace",
+      "OutputPath": {
-   "OutputFileName": "workmodel.json"
+         "type":"metadata",
+         "value":"SimulationWorkspace"
       }
+   }
+}
 ```

-This file includes a set of *function-instances* that can be assigned to service-cells with a given probability to implement their internal-service.
-Many function-instances can possibly run the same function (e.g. compute_pi) but with different parameters.
-Each function-instance is represented as JSON object with a unique ID key (`f0`, `f1`, `f2`) and whose values are: the `recipient` of the function-instance (`database` or plain `service`);  the function to be executed (available in Python files of the NFS folder `/kubedata/mubSharedData/`); the `probability` to be associated to a service-cell; the optional key `replicas` (not shown) for choosing the number of replicas of service-cells that have chosen the specific function-instance; and other parameters that are the parameters used by the function of the function-instance, e.g., the `compute_pi` function uses `mean_bandwidth` and `range_complexity`.
+This file includes a set of function that can be assigned to service-cells with a given probability to implement their internal-service.
+Many functions (`f0`, `f1`, `f2`,`f3`) can use the same python *base-function* (e.g. `loader` is used by `f2` and `f3` ) but with different parameters.
+Each function is represented as JSON object with a unique ID key (`f0`, `f1`, `f2`, `f3`) and whose values are: the `parameters` taken as input by the function that are function dependent, , e.g., the `compute_pi` function uses `mean_bandwidth` and `range_complexity`; the `recipient` of the function (`database` or plain `service`);  the `name` of the base-function to be executed (available in Python files of the NFS folder `/kubedata/mubSharedData/`); the `probability` to be associated to a service-cell; the optional keys `workers` and `threads` that are the number of processes and threads per process used by service-cells that run the function to serve client requests; the optional key `replicas` (not shown) for choosing the number of replicas of service-cells that run the function.

-The description of external-services is imported through a `servicemesh.json` file located in `ServiceMeshFilePath` that can be manually made or automatically generated by the ServiceMeshGenerator.
+The description of external-services is imported through a `servicemesh.json` file located in `ServiceMeshFilePath` metadata that can be manually made or automatically generated by the ServiceMeshGenerator.

-The method used to carry out external-service calls is specified in `request_method` ("rest" or "gRPC").
-Prefix to identify databases is in `databases_prefix`.
+The method used to carry out external-service calls is specified in `request_method` metadata ("rest" or "gRPC").
+Prefix to identify databases is in `databases_prefix` metadata.

-The `override` key can be used to enforce the use of a specific function for a service avoiding the random selection and to assign sidecar containers to a service-cell.
+The `override` metadata can be used to enforce the use of a specific function for a service avoiding the random selection and to assign sidecar containers to a service-cell.
 In the above example, the service-cell that implements the database identified as `sdb1` has a mongo sidecar container.
-Moreover, the service-cell that implements the service `s0` uses the function-instance with ID `f1`.
+Moreover, the service-cell that implements the service `s0` uses the function with ID `f1`.

 The final `workmodel.json` file produced by the tool will be saved in the `OutputPath`.
 The filename `workmodel.json` can be changed with the key `OutputFileName`